Tencent/ncnn/docs/how-to-use-and-FAQ/FAQ-ncnn-throw-error.md

 Make sure that your param file starts with the magic number 7767517.

-you may find more info on [how-to-use-ncnn-with-alexnet](how-to-use-ncnn-with-alexnet.md)
+you may find more info on [use-ncnn-with-alexnet](use-ncnn-with-alexnet)

 ### find_blob_index_by_name XYZ failed